 - Queens Quiet Skies – Queens

-- East Queens Alliance – Queens
+- East Queens Alliance – a civic group in Queens

 These groups (and the online forum) are a good start.
 They empower people against a very frustrating problem.
 They facilitate coordination needed to address the problems FAA is imposing with NextGen.
 They showcase the resourcefulness of good people who act responsibly, taking care to protect their homes, their families, and their investments.
 They help us to work together – to learn, and to solve problems.